People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more that specifically focuses on the symptoms of body dysmorphic disorder may also be effective.
 For this therapy, practitioners help people develop more accurate and helpful beliefs about their appearance.
 Practitioners also help people to stop engaging in their excessive repetitive behaviors, such as checking themselves in a mirror and picking at their skin.
 They also help people participate in and feel more comfortable in social situations.

 Habit reversal therapy is used to lessen the repetitive skin picking Skin-Picking (Excoriation) Disorder In skin-picking disorder, people repeatedly pick at their skin, damaging it.
 People with skin-picking disorder may feel tense or anxious just before they do it, and skin picking may relieve... read more or hair plucking Hair-Pulling Disorder (Trichotillomania) In hair-pulling disorder, people repeatedly pull their hair out, resulting in hair loss.
 People with hair-pulling disorder may feel tense or anxious just before they pull their hair out, and... read more that people with body dysmorphic disorder may do in an attempt to minimize or remove perceived defects in the skin (such as blemishes) or hair (such as excess facial hair).

 Because many people with this disorder do not recognize that they have a body image problem, rather than an actual appearance problem, doctors may need to use motivational techniques to help people participate in these treatments.

-Many experts believe that combining drug therapy and cognitive-behavioral therapy is best for severe cases.
+Many experts believe that combining medication with cognitive-behavioral therapy is best for severe cases.